k-nut/website/speaking.md

     source: https://github.com/k-nut/wikidata-parliament-svg
     description: >
       This was right around the time of the German Parliament elections and I had been working with election data in Wikidata for a while.
-      I always like to show to people what kinds of cool questions Wikidata allows us to ask and answer now.
-I presented a small website that I had built that used the excelent [parliament-svg](https://github.com/juliuste/parliament-svg) library to render parliamentary charts of any election period known to Wikidata.
+      I always like to show people what kinds of cool questions Wikidata allows us to ask and answer now.
+I presented a small website
+      I had built that used the excellent [parliament-svg](https://github.com/juliuste/parliament-svg) library to render parliamentary charts of any election period known to Wikidata.
 I showed that all data could be queried by just providing the election period - from count of party membership up to the actual hex-colors that the parties used.
   - title: Stadt, Land, Wikidata